mindary/drpc/spec.md

 } call_packet_t;
 ```

-The CALL message (`packet_type = 1`) is similar to the EVENT message with one difference: it expects a response in a
+The CALL message (`packet_type = 1`) is similar to the SIGNAL message with one difference: it expects a response in a
 reasonable amount of time, in the form of an ACK message.
 Each CALL message includes a 4 byte `id`, which will be used
 to correlate an incoming ACK message.
 If no ACK with a corresponding `id` is received within a preset timeout, the
 client SHOULD ignore any future ACKs.